eeayor/My-Website/docs/file4.md

 ### Data Science Notes

->Data science is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
+**Data Science:** is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
-  *Wikipedia Bitch*
+  - *Brought to you by, Wikipedia*

 * [Pandas](http://markdownnotes.com/+1a1p4m7)